codemicro/spacetraders/.github/README.md

 * Loan repayment
 * Ship purchasing/scrapping
   * Some lower capacity ships will need to be scrapped as more ships are bought online due to ratelimit concerns

+### `// TODO: ...`

+* Take available funds into account when planning what cargo to purchase.
+* Should there always be one ship scouting?